qixing-jk/linuxdo-scripts/README_EN.md

 **You are free to:**
 - ✅ Use, copy, modify, and distribute this software.
 - ✅ Use for commercial purposes.
-- ✅ Re-license under the terms of the license.
+- ✅ Re-license under the terms of the agreement.

-**However, you must:**
+**But you must:**
 - 📋 Retain the original copyright notice.
-- 📋 Indicate any modifications made to the original code.
+- 📋 Indicate modifications made to the original code.

 ### 3. Disclaimer

-- This project is **free and open-source**.
-It does not guarantee absolute perfection or error-freeness.
+- This project is a **free and open-source** project and does not guarantee absolute perfection or error-freeness.
-- Please assess risks yourself before use and comply with relevant laws and regulations.
+- Please assess the risks yourself before use and comply with relevant laws and regulations.
-- Any form of misuse is strictly prohibited.
+- Any form of abuse is strictly prohibited.
-- For any infringement issues, please contact [@anghunk](https://github.com/anghunk) for prompt resolution.
+- For any infringement issues, please contact [@anghunk](https://github.com/anghunk) for timely resolution.

 ---